use-ink/ink-docs/docs/getting-started/running.md

 slug: /getting-started/running-substrate
 ---

-TODO canvas node
+The [canvas-node](https://github.com/paritytech/canvas-node#note) is a simple Substrate blockchain which is configured to include the `contracts` module.

+It's a comfortable option if you want to get a quickstart.

-After successfully installing `canvas`, you can start a local development chain by running:
+[After successfully installing `canvas`](/getting-started/setup), you can start a local development chain by running:

 ```bash
 canvas --dev --tmp